Anomalous symmetry protected topological states in interacting fermion systems

 We note that the first two pairing rules are the same as \Ref{WangGu2017}.
-And the third rule is designed to respect the $G_b$ symmetry.
-Thus, the 2D symmetric fixed-point state can be constructed as a superposition(subject to proper algebraic conditions) of those basis states with all possible triangulations $\cT$.
+And the third rule is designed to make the Majorana chain decoration time reversal symmetric.
+Thus, the 2D symmetric fixed-point state can be constructed as a superposition (subject to proper algebraic conditions discussed below) of those basis states with all possible triangulations $\cT$ and spin configurations $\{\s_i\}$:

-It is known that for a lattice with Kasteleyn orientations, the fluctuation of decorated Majorana chain (using the first two rules above) would not change the fermion parity of this chain \cite{Tarantino2016,Ware2016,WangGu2017}.
-Since the rule (iii) may violate the Kasteleyn orientations, one may wonder how the fermion parity is changed exactly.
-It is easy to check that the fermion parity is changed (i.e., the nontrivial pairing direction is reversed) by rule (iii) if and only if $g_0=T\in \Z_2^T$ and the two Majorana fermions are of the same $A/B$ type.
-For a triangle $\langle 012\rangle$ with vertex labels $g_0$, $g_1$ and $g_2$, we can summarize the Majorana fermion parity change as
+Here the spins are on the vertices of the triangulation lattice and green lines indicate the Majorana chains on the Ising domain walls using the rules above.

-According to this equation, the right-hand-side of \eq{eq:symm} with $s_1(g_0)=n_1(g_0^{-1}g_1)=n_1(g_1^{-1}g_2)=1$ is the only configuration in which the pairing direction (blue arrow) is reversed.
+It is known that for a lattice with Kasteleyn orientations, the decorated Majorana chains on the Ising domain wall (using the first two rules above) always have even fermion parity~\cite{Tarantino2016,Ware2016,WangGu2017}.
+However, the rule (iii) violates the Kasteleyn orientations of the lattice.
+As noted above, the orientation is changed if and only if $\s_0=-1$ and the Majorana pairing is of $AA$ or $BB$ type.
+Therefore, the right-hand-side of \fig{eq:symm} with $\s_0=\s_2=-1$ and $\s_1=+1$ [such that $n_1(\sigma_0\sigma_1)=n_1(\sigma_1\sigma_2)=1$)] is the only Ising spin configuration in which the Majorana pairing direction (blue arrow) is reversed.
+Compared to the Kasteleyn orientated decorations, the fermion parity of triangle $\langle 012\rangle$ is changed by rule (iii) as